ansys/pyprimemesh/doc/source/user_guide/wrapper.rst

 When you create a patched surface, the mesh created is non conformal.
 You may have to perform wrapping to create conformal mesh.

-The below example demonstrates how to patch surfaces using dead and live material points.
+The following example demonstrates how to patch surfaces using dead and live material points.

 1. Import the model.